Liver Transplant Center

 October 1999

-Seigo Kitano, Professor of Surgery at Oita Medical University of Japan, visited Kaohsiung Chang Gung Memorial Hospital to observe living donor liver transplantation.
+Professor of Surgery at Oita Medical University of Japan, visited Kaohsiung Chang Gung Memorial Hospital to observe living donor liver transplantation.

 November 1999